maseratirex/Click4Ever/README.md

      * Tap once to activate and tap again to deactivate

 ## Download
-Click on "Version 1.0.0 Release" to the right.
+Click on "Version 1.0.0 Release" to the right and download the Click4Ever JAR.
+Requires a [JDK of 17 or later](https://www.oracle.com/java/technologies/downloads/) to run.
 When running on Mac, enable the application to control the computer using accessibility features and restart the application after doing so

 ## Screenshots
 <img src="https://github.com/maseratirex/Click4Ever/assets/88254697/8ac76484-7ac8-4542-9e7a-f61de1517d21" width="400" height="400">